-- Are a small business looking to grow and keep their contacts organized
+- Are a small business looking to keep your contacts organized

-2. Make a copy of the spreadsheet CRM template
+2. Make a Copy of Our Free Spreadsheet CRM Template

-Now you can use this Google Sheet template as a CRM in your own Google Drive account.
-This saves you the time of creating your own Google Sheet CRM, plus this template has some pretty cool features that we’ll discuss later.
+Save time and use this Google Sheet template as a CRM in your Google Drive account.
+Plus, this template has some pretty cool features that we’ll discuss later.